huwenmanong/FEGP-YOLOv8/README.md

 This project uses the self-developed lightweight model, FEGP-YOLOv8, to achieve real-time UAV target detection.
 Both the accuracy and real-time performance have been significantly improved.

+This project provides a pre-trained weight file, best.pt, on its homepage, along with scripts for training, testing, validation, calculating FPS, and generating heatmaps.

 1. Datasets
 The following official datasets are used in this study.
 Please download the exact versions via the links below for experiment reproducibility: